Countervailing power

+Contemporary research in political science and constitutionalism emphasizes the importance of countervailance for democratization and democratic stability.
+A 2021 study found that power dispersion and countervailance during constitution-making encourages the development of institutions that protect opposition parties from arbitrary use of executive power without unduly impairing majority rule, thus fostering democracy.

-In the 20th century, "Countervailing Power" is a theory of political modification of markets, formulated by American economist John Kenneth Galbraith in his 1952 book American Capitalism.
-In the classic liberal economy, goods and services are provided and prices set by free bargaining.
-According to Galbraith, modern economies give massive powers to large business corporations to bias this process, and there arise 'countervailing' powers in the form of trade unions, citizens' organizations and so on, to offset business's excessive advantage.
-On page 126 of this book, Galbraith elaborates on countervailing power in the sphere of economics when he states:"The development of countervailing power requires a certain minimum opportunity and capacity for organization, corporate or otherwise.
+In economics, the famous American economist John Kenneth Galbraith developed the concept of "Countervailing Power" in his 1952 book American Capitalism to refer to the political regulation of markets.
+In the classic liberal economy, goods and services are provided and prices set by free bargaining between isolated individual agents.
+According to Galbraith, however, large business corporations wield enormous power to bias market processes in modern economies.
+'Countervailing' powers in the form of trade unions, citizens' organizations and others are crucial to offset business's excessive advantage.
+On page 126 of his book, Galbraith elaborates on countervailing power in the sphere of economics when he states:"The development of countervailing power requires a certain minimum opportunity and capacity for organization, corporate or otherwise.
 If the large retail buying organizations had not developed the countervailing power which they have used, by proxy, on behalf of the individual consumer, consumers would have been faced with the need to organize the equivalent of the retailer's power.
 This would have been a formidable task but it has been accomplished in Scandinavia where the consumer's co-operative, instead of the chain store, is the dominant instrument of countervailing power in consumers' goods markets."

-Seventeenth century England was an active time for the development of countervailance theory.
-Although much political discourse during the period was focused on the matter of sovereignty, or absolutism for the sovereign as, for example, we observe in the writings of Thomas Hobbes, the principle "significance of seventeenth-century England for constitutional theory was that during this period the concept of sovereignty was replaced by the concept of checks and balances."

-The evolution of political practice in England paralleled the evolution in theory, for it was during this period that "the operational dynamics of the system developed in accordance with the countervailance model of government."

-While the trend reversed somewhat under the power of Oliver Cromwell and the era of the later Stuarts, and was therefore rather uneven over the flow of the 17th century, the Glorious Revolution of 1688 "firmly established the principles of dispersed power and checks and balances as the central pillars of English constitutionalism."